Are you doing too much and getting paid too little (for your design service)?

 What is freemium pricing?

-Freemium, (as you may have guessed) is a combination of the words ‘free’ and ‘premium’, and it’s used to describe a pricing strategy that offers at least two different versions of a service – a free version and a paid version.
+Freemium, (as you may have guessed) is a combination of the words ‘free’ and ‘premium’, and it’s used to describe a pricing strategy that offers at least two different versions of a service – a FREE version and a PREMIUM (paid) version.

-For example, the free version addresses the interests of those Clients who aren’t yet ready to make a financial commitment but are interested in what you have to offer.
+The free version of the service addresses the interests of those clients who aren’t yet ready to make a financial commitment but are interested in working with you.

-While the paid version addresses the interests of those Clients who already value the service and are prepared to make a financial commitment.
+While the paid version addresses the interests of those Clients who already value your service and are prepared to make a financial commitment to you.

-(Note: To help you with your own pricing strategy we’ve developed a free starter kit packed full of useful resources)
+(Note: To help you with your pricing strategy we’ve developed a free Fee Proposal Mini-Series)

-Spotify currently offers all its customers two service plan options: The free version and the paid version.
+Spotify currently implements a freemium pricing model by offering all of its customers two service plan options: The FREE version and the PAID version.

-You may be thinking, ‘why would anyone pay for an online music streaming service that can be experienced for free?’.
+Now… you may be thinking, ‘why would anyone pay for a service that can be experienced for free?’.